vehicle-lang/vehicle/HACKING.md

 * `cabal run build basic-tests` will run the tests.

-* `cabal run build accept-basic-tests` - will run the tests and accept the changes to any of the changed output files. *Warning*: Only run this if you are okay with the changes to the output!
+* `cabal run build basic-tests-accept` - will run the tests and accept the changes to any of the changed output files. *Warning*: Only run this if you are okay with the changes to the output!

 * `cabal test vehicle-executable-tests --test-show-details=always --test-option="-p /X/"` - will only run tests